10 days 9 nights

 Day 02 : Negombo / Habarana - (No cycling on this day)

-After the visit and witnessing the bathing of the Elephants, Continue your journey to Habarana.
+After the visit and witnessing the bathing of the Elephants we will continue your journey to Habarana.
 Habarana is a small city in the Anuradhapura District of Sri Lanka.
-Other nearby locations of greater interest.
 Habarana is situated nearby to the ancient rock fortress and castle/palace ruin of Sigiriya.

 Overnight stay at hotel in Dambulla - B L D